Alejogb1/job-board/blog-data/how-to-resolve-uid-issues-in-visual-studio-code-remote-containers.md

 id: "how-to-resolve-uid-issues-in-visual-studio-code-remote-containers"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I’ve certainly been down the rabbit hole of UID mismatches in VS Code remote containers a few times, and it’s never fun.
 It usually manifests as permission errors, inability to save files, or, in extreme cases, total container chaos.
 The core problem stems from the fact that user ids (UIDs) and group ids (GIDs) inside the container might not align with those on your local host.
 This discrepancy trips up the file system because the container’s user is effectively operating with different permissions than the user context where the volume mount exists on the host.
 It’s a classic case of the containerized world and the host world failing to speak the same language on user identities.

 The root cause?
 Container images typically create users with default UIDs, often starting at 1000, or sometimes even 10000 in more secure systems.
 If your local user happens to have a different UID, for example, my usual local user is 1001, then any volume mount will be interpreted by the container with incorrect ownership.
 This means your container user might not have write access to files that you created, or vice versa.